 Joint Ventures.
-The Company carries investments in joint ventures ("Joint Ventures") at fair value based upon the fair value of the investments held by the joint venture.
+The Company carries investments in joint ventures ("Joint Ventures") at fair value based upon the fair value of the investments held by the joint venture, or the net asset value as a practical expedient.
 See Note 4 below, for more information regarding the Joint Ventures.